slebok/zoo/zoo/dart/latex/v40.0/README.txt

 Version 1.6
 edit №5

-Grammar in a broad sense fetched automatically by Vadim Zaytsev, http://grammarware.net
+Grammar in a broad sense fetched automatically and extracted in October 2014 by Vadim Zaytsev, http://grammarware.net